rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 **In lotus position a Yogi meditates.**

 Allow me to simplify the word meditation as the relaxing of your mind.
-We will get deeper into how that happens, but for now, please bare with me.
+We will go deeper into how that happens, but for now, please bare with me.

 A relaxed mind solves the second piece of our puzzle : the brain is another big consumer of energy and oxygen in the body.